dr. Sandra Van Lint (PhD)

 ICB fix only a late step in the chain of events leading to T cell induced tumor destruction (as referred to in the cancer-immunity cycle).
 Upstream of this is a complex process of tumor antigen uptake, processing and presentation by dendritic cells (DCs).
 Indeed, DCs perform several critical steps in cancer immunotherapy.
 However, the overwhelming majority of endogenous DCs are dysfunctional.
 DC-based immunotherapy aims to replace a critical system that is inherently defective in cancer patients.

 We are currently exploring the therapeutic potential of immunostimulatory DCs, generated ex vivo from patient blood as a vaccine regimen for NSCLC patients.
-A first-in-human clinical trial in patients affected with stage IV non-small cell lung cancer (NSCL) has recently been completed.
+Two first-in-human clinical trials in patients affected with NSCL have recently been completed.

 Biography

 Sandra Van Lint obtained the certificate Biomedical Laboratory Technology, specialization in Pharmacological and Biological Techniques in 2005.
-In 2007, she graduated as a master in the Industrial Sciences, specialization Biochemistry after which she started her scientific career at the Vrije Universiteit Brussel (VUB), Belgium.
-Particularly interested in immunotherapy and tumor biology, she additionally followed an Immunology course at the VUB.
-Later on, she obtained a PhD in Medical sciences with a focus on the use of mRNA as an immunotherapeutic and medicinal product in the treatment of cancer.
-During her PhD, she gained particular interest in the dendritic cell, cytotoxic T lymphocyte interplay and activation as well as mRNA-based immunotherapy.
+In 2007, she graduated as engineer / master in the Industrial Sciences, specialization Biochemistry after which she started her scientific career at the Vrije Universiteit Brussel (VUB), Belgium.
+Particularly interested in immunotherapy and tumor biology, she additionally followed an Immunology and oncology course at the VUB.
+Later on, she obtained a PhD in medical sciences with a focus on the use of mRNA as an immunotherapeutic and medicinal product in the treatment of cancer.
+During her PhD, she gained particular interest in dendritic cells, cytotoxic T lymphocyte interplay and activation as well as mRNA-based immunotherapy.
 Moreover, particular attention was given to the suppressive tumor microenvironment and cells involved in here.
-In 2015, she joined the AcTakine team of the Cytokine Receptor Lab as a Post-doc to further continue and explore her interest in immunology and the development of immunotherapeutics and (cancer-) vaccines.
+In 2015, she joined the AcTakine team of the Cytokine Receptor Lab at UGent/VIB as a post-doctoral researcher to further continue and explore her interest in immunology and the development of immunotherapeutics and (cancer-) vaccines.

-From January first 2021, Sandra became lead scientist at the Tumor Immunoloy Laboratory at University Hospital Ghent, focusing on mRNA-based dendritic cell vaccination for the treatment of lung cancer.
+From January 2021, Sandra became lead scientist at the Thoracic Tumor Immunology Laboratory, focusing on mRNA-based dendritic cell vaccination for the treatment of lung cancer as well as on the use of mRNA to reprogram immune cell behaviour and ignite the tumor microenvironment.
+Currently, Sandra is a senior post-doctoral fellow of the Foundation against Cancer.

 Key publications

-• Enhanced suppressive capacity of tumor-infiltrating myeloid-derived suppressor cells compared with their peripheral counterparts, Int J Cancer, 2013 (PMID: 23983191)
+- Enhanced suppressive capacity of tumor-infiltrating myeloid-derived suppressor cells compared with their peripheral counterparts, International Journal of Cancer, 2014 (PMID: 23983191)

 Contact & links